ZhuangLab/Chromatin_Analysis_2020_cell/combinatorial_tracing/PostAnalysis/Readme.md

 3. Calculate the median distance from the lamina for A and B regions (Figure S5B)

-4. Calculate the association rate to the lamina and the nulcear speckles for A and B regions (Figure 6E,F)
+4. Calculate the association rate to the lamina and the nuclear speckles for A and B regions (Figure 6E,F)

 5. Calculate the correlation between association rate to nuclear bodies and transcriptional activity (Figure 6J)

-6. Caculate the correlation between A/B density and transcriptional activity in different nuclear environments (Figure 7D)
+6. Calculate the correlation between A/B density and transcriptional activity in different nuclear environments (Figure 7D)

 __Part5__AmanitinTreatement__ contents: